tranhelen/tranhelen/_posts/2019-05-06-tallgrass.md

 ## Wading Through Tall Grass

 There are so many stories of success and no one can say with certainty what is worth paying attention to.
-We identify common patterns and even then research on leadership and business strategy is in its infancy (only within the past 40 years have we begun studying in earnest).
+We identify common patterns and even then, research on leadership and business strategy is in its infancy.

 We also can't use the past to predict the future because the future is born in everyone's blindspot.
 That's what the whole _disruption_ thing is about.